-Post-trial motions in criminal cases, including motions for correction or reduction of sentence under Federal Rule of Criminal Procedure 35, or to suspend execution of sentence, or in arrest of judgment under Federal Rule of Criminal Procedure 34, shall be referred to the trial Judge.
-If the trial Judge served by designation and assignment under 28 U.S.C. §§ 291-296, and is absent from the district, such motions may be referred to that Judge for consideration and disposition.
+Post-trial motions in criminal cases, including motions for correction or reduction of sentence under Fed.
+R. Crim.
+P. 35, or to suspend execution of sentence, or in arrest of judgment under Fed.
+R. Crim.
+P. 34, must be referred to the trial judge.
+If the trial judge served by designation and assignment under 28 U.S.C. §§ 291-296, and is absent from the district, these motions may be referred to that judge for consideration and disposition.